FrankSzendzielarz/AlgorandVisualStudio/README.md

 ![image](https://user-images.githubusercontent.com/33515470/160580048-8b42952d-b10b-4d35-bc83-d467c025048d.png)

-Type in AlgoStudio into the search bar to find the VSIX Visual Studio extension.
+Type in Algorand for VS into the search bar to find the VSIX Visual Studio extension.

 ![image](https://user-images.githubusercontent.com/33515470/160686148-9f94d448-0d5f-43b5-92f1-556c22172860.png)

-Select the AlgoStudio extension, and click Download to install.
+Select the Algorand for VS extension, and click Download to install.

 You will most likely be prompted to restart VS to get the extension installed: